 Bouldering grades, like ratings for ski hills, are numbers and number-letter combinations used to rate the relative difficulty of a bouldering problem.

-If you’re a beginner, these are more useful because it will keep you from getting frustrated by harder climbs.
+These are more useful if you’re a beginner because they will keep you from getting frustrated by more challenging climbs.
 As you become a more advanced climber, the grades aren’t as important – you’ll use your judgment above other criteria.

-Generally, bouldering problems are graded by having various people climb it and assign a rating.
-For indoor bouldering, the person who sets the problem will climb it a few times and give it a rating, or ask other people to send it and give their opinion to get a sense for the difficulty levels for different body types.
+Generally, bouldering problems are graded by having various people climb them and assign a rating.
+For indoor bouldering, the person who sets the problem will climb it a few times and give it a rating or ask other people to send it and give their opinion to get a sense of the difficulty levels for different body types.

-It’s all thoroughly subjective, which is why, the longer you climb, the more other bouldering tips besides grades are useful.
+It’s all thoroughly subjective, which is why the longer you climb, the more other bouldering tips besides grades are helpful.